EonConsulting/JSinputComponent_/README.md

     ::Q2:: What's between orange and green in the spectrum?
     { =yellow # right; good! ~red # wrong, it's yellow ~blue # wrong, it's yellow }

-And get them downloaded as QTI 1.2 for import into lots of systems like Sakai and Canvas.

-GIFT seems to be a micro-format invented by the Moodle community - and a pretty cool idea if I do say so myself.
-I like it because I can put quizzes in GitHub :)

-You can play with my demo server at: